The Divine Deathfeatured

 began & ended at Christianity.

-My father was raised by Baptists
+My father was raised by Baptists;

 My mother by Jehovah’s Witnesses.

-I was primarily shaped
+I was primarily shaped by

-by my father & grandmother’s Faith.
+my father & his mother’s Faith.

-I took comfort in this new perspective
+I took comfort in this new perspective;

-Rather than being at the mercy of
+rather than living at the mercy & behest

-a wrathful, judgmental God
+of a wrathful, judgmental God,

-I chose the path
+I chose the path;

-fully supported by the Divine Force
+fully supported by the Divine

 of which I was part.